Innovatoriet/Innovatoriet/README.md

 # Innovatoriet
-"What the fuck is that?"
+"And the wonders of duct tape"

 ## What is Innovatoriet?
 Innovatoriet is a organization started by a group of students under the supervision of Minervagymnasium with the purpose of developing experimenting and solving technical problems.